confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 ## Explanation

-### The More You Buy, The Bigger Your Discount
+### The more you buy, the bigger your discount

 To start with the simplest reward scheme, let's group our customers by how much they spend.
-We'll say anyone who spends over $400 is a Gold customer, over $300 for Silver and $200 for Bronze.
+We'll say anyone who spends over $400 is a Gold customer, over $300 is Silver, and $200 is Bronze.
 Anyone else is still climbing that reward ladder.

-This query creates a simple "total by user" summary table, adding in a extra column that groups the users total into price bands:
+This query creates a simple "total by user" summary table, adding in a extra column that groups the user's total into price bands:

 ```sql
 CREATE TABLE sales_totals AS